demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-whitelist-ips-list
 ***
-List all whitelisted IPs for a policy
+Lists all whitelisted IP addresses for a policy.

 #### Base Command